5 Health Problems With Surprising Dental Causes

 Compared to the other health problems on this list, chronic headaches don’t seem so bad.
 But don’t underestimate chronic headaches, because they can be persistent, debilitating, and painful.

-Here are a few signals which may indicate the headache has a dental origin:
+Here are a few signals which may indicate a headache has a dental origin:

 Temporomandibular joint dysfunction, or TMJ, is a common condition that involves problems between the jaw bone and the temporal bone of the skull.
 Headaches from TMJ can be located on one or both sides of the head and are usually near the temples.
 If your jaw frequently pops or clicks, mention it to your dentist at your next appointment.